pschiltz/VisAnVisStat/README.md

 # SAS Software Installation Roadmap

 Welcome!
 We are happy you have chosen **SAS Office Analytics**.
-This guide will walk you through the process of installation and usage, including reserving the required virtual machine from Azure (if required).
-The process described in this guide is taken from the [Office Analytics 2-Machine Installation Manual](https://go.documentation.sas.com/api/docsets/oatmig/7.4/content/oatmig.pdf).
+This guide will walk you through the entire process of installation and configuration.
+These steps are derived from the [Office Analytics 2-Machine Installation Manual](https://go.documentation.sas.com/api/docsets/oatmig/7.4/content/oatmig.pdf).

 <ins>The only requirements for getting started are your SAS Software Order email and a Windows server, instance, or VM.</ins>